Quantum spin systems on infinite lattices: Dynamics

-\begin{remark} In the remainder we will mainly deal with bounded finite range interactions.
+It is easy to see that this metric fulfils all the conditions.
+If $\Lambda \subset \Gamma$ is any subset, we define the diameter of $\Lambda$ as $\operatorname{diam}(\Lambda) = \sup_{x,y \in \Gamma} d(x,y)$.
+An interaction $\Phi$ is then set to be of finite range if there is some constant $c_\Phi > 0$ such that $\Phi(\Lambda) = 0$ whenever $\operatorname{diam}(\Lambda) > c_\Phi$.
+For finite range interactions there are, as the name implies, no interactions between sites that are at least a distance $d_\Phi$ apart.\footnote{At least, these sites do not interact directly.
+The effect of an operation at site $x$ can still propagate through the system to site $y$, but this will take time.
+This will be studied extensively in Chapter~\ref{ch:lr}.} We will also consider only \emph{bounded} interactions, for which $\|\Phi \| := \sup_{x \in \Gamma} \sum_{\Lambda \in \mc{P}_f(\Gamma), x \in \Lambda} \|\Phi(\Lambda)\| < \infty$. \begin{remark} In the remainder we will mainly deal with bounded finite range interactions.
 These conditions can be relaxed in many cases to interactions whose strength decays sufficiently fast as the distance between two sites increases.
 Depending on the precise conditions one chooses, however, this can be done only at the expense of weaker statements on the convergence of the dynamics.
 For example, the dynamics may only converge for certain states.
 We refer to Chapter 6 of Bratteli and Robinson for more details~\cite{MR1441540}. \end{remark}